ItaiAxelrad/open-spec/docs/_partials/310500 Common Work Results for Earthwork-2.md

    1. Dewater excavations which extend to or below groundwater by lowering and keeping the groundwater level beneath such excavation at least 12 inches below the bottom of the excavation
    1. Divert surface water or otherwise prevent it from entering excavated areas or trenches to the extent practical without damaging adjacent property
    1. Maintain all drainage pipes, keep clean and free of sediment during construction and final cleanup
-   1. Obtain and comply with conditions of CDPHE construction dewatering permit:
+   1. Obtain and comply with conditions of State Department of Public Health and Environment construction dewatering permit:
       1. Reference Section 00360 for application form for this permit
    1. SHEETING, SHORING AND BRACING
    1. Provide proper and substantial sheeting, shoring, and bracing, as required, to prevent caving or sliding, to protect workmen and the Work, and to protect existing structures and facilities